apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 1. You know exactly which applications are writing to and reading from (including backing up) an S3 bucket.
-2. You know all applications which read data from the bucket are as compatible.
+2. You know all applications which read data from the bucket are compatible.

 ### <a name="backups"></a> Applications backing up data.